DucManhPhan/DucManhPhan.github.io/_posts/2020-01-20-Visitor-pattern.md

         The visitor interface must be extended to support new element classes in the object structure.
 Therefore, the Visitor pattern should be used only when the object structure is stable and new element classes aren't added frequently.

+        In such cases, it's probably easier just to define operations on the classes that make up the structure.
+If the Element class hierarchy is stable, but you are continually adding operations or changing algorithms, then the visitor pattern will help you manage the changes.

     - May require extending the element interfaces

         The element interfaces may have to be extended to let all visitors do their work and access the needed data and functionality.